jsilvela/jsilvela.github.io/content/post/2021-02-16-polynomials-are-strange.md

 ideal is radical may be no picnic.

 You noticed I said "*the* ideal of polynomials that are..." \
-There is generally more than one ideal whose functions are zero on a variety, but only one ideal that contains all the functions that are zero on the variety, and it happens to be radical.
+There is generally more than one ideal whose polynomials are zero on a variety, but there is only one ideal that contains all the polynomials that are zero on the variety, and it happens to be radical.

 Nullstellensatz gives us